 Linked to this Housing Strategy is a detailed Action Plan for each of the strategic aims.
-The Action Plan will act as a working document for Officers and will be kept under review and updated regularly.
-Although this Strategy will initially cover a five year period, if national policy or economic conditions significantly change then it may require a refresh.
+The Action Plan will act as a working document for Officers and will be kept under review and updated regularly Page 47 tof 49 require a refresh.

+Although this Strategy will initially cover a five year period, if national policy or economic conditions significantly change then (ton49 require a refresh.